rkipchumba/express-contact-api/README.md

 ### 1.1 API Features

 - **Contact Management**: Create, read, update, and delete contacts.
 - **User Authentication**: Sign up, log in, and delete user accounts.
+Some Routes like Delete, Update, and Post for contacts are protected by JWT

 ## 2. Installation